 Many people plug their Firestick behind their TV to conceal it.
 The heat that a TV generates is mostly focused at the back, and connecting your device at the rear is a bad plan, especially if it’s near a wall.

 Using an HDMI extender will create some distance between the Firestick and your TV.
 This helps to curb the heat transfer from the TV to the Firestick and also makes room for a considerable amount of airflow to the Firestick.
-If you notice that your Firestick gets hot frequently, this may be why.
+If you notice your Firestick overheating a lot, this may be why.

 2. Plug Firestick to the Side Panel of the TV